salesforcecli/plugin-deploy-retrieve-metadata/messages/deploy.md

 # directory

-comma-separated list of paths to the local source files to deploy
+list of paths to the local source files to deploy

 # target-env